tecnarf/DataScienceandNumericalMethodswithPython/README.md

-# DataScience and Numerical Methods with Python
+# Data Science and Numerical Methods with Python